Chloé Zhao: Awards and nominations

 Daughters (2010) won First Place Student Live Action Short at the 2010 Palm Springs International Short Fest and Special Jury Prize at the 2010 Cinequest Film Festival.
 In 2021 Zhao's Nomadland (2020) won the Academy Award for Best Picture and the Academy Award for Best Director.
 Nomadland (2020) also won the Golden Globe Award for Best Director, the BAFTA Award for Best Direction, the BAFTA Award for Best Film, the Independent Spirit Award for Best Director, the Independent Spirit Award for Best Editing, the Critic's Choice Movie Award for Best Adapted Screenplay, and the Critic's Choice Movie Award for Best Director.

+Zhao was nominated for Best Director and Best Adapted Screenplay at the 98th Academy Awards in 2026 for Hamnet.
+It was also nominated for Best Picture.

+It won awards for the Best Motion Picture – Drama at the 83rd Golden Globe Awards, and Outstanding British Film at the 79th British Academy Film Awards.

 In December 2024, Chloé Zhao was included on the BBC's 100 Women list.